Linear multistep methods with repeated global Richardson extrapolation: Introduction

 \begin{rem} Note the slight difference in the terminology: in \cite{ZDFGH}, $q$ denotes the number of RE repetitions, while here $\ell$ denotes the number of RE applications.
-In other words, $q=\ell-1$, and classical RE corresponds to $\ell=1$ or $q=0$. \end{rem} \begin{rem} In \cite{BH}, the authors describe multiple RE, which is another advanced version of Richardson extrapolation besides repeated RE.
+In other words, $q=\ell-1$, and classical RE corresponds to $\ell=1$ or $q=0$. \end{rem}

+\begin{rem} In \cite{BH}, the authors describe multiple RE, which is another advanced version of Richardson extrapolation besides repeated RE.
 Based on \eqref{egyszeresRE}, multiple RE is defined as

 This formula is identical to $r_n^{[2]}(h)$ in \eqref{ketszeresRE}.
-(The context in \cite{BH} is, however, different, since they deal with local RE applied to Runge--Kutta methods as underlying methods.) \end{rem}
+(The context in \cite{BH} is, however, different, since they deal with \emph{local} RE applied to Runge--Kutta methods as underlying methods.) \end{rem}

-In our recent work \cite{feketeloczi}, we have shown that the sequence $r_n^{[1]}(h)$ also converges to the solution of \eqref{ODE} if its component sequences $y_{2n}$ and $y_n$ are generated by a LMM \eqref{multistepdefn}.
+Let us briefly recall the construction of formulae \eqref{egyszeresRE}--\eqref{haromszorosRE}.
+As mentioned earlier, extrapolation techniques are based on the existence of asymptotic expansions of the global discretization error with respect to the parameter $h$.
+One such classical theorem for one-step methods (of order $p$) is due to Gragg (1964); for a modern treatment, see, e.g., \cite[Section II.8, Theorem 8.1]{hairernorsettwanner}.
+Assuming that $f$ in \eqref{ODE} is smooth enough, let us display, say, the first three terms of an asymptotic expansion.
+The theorem then guarantees the existence of some functions $\mathbf{e}_{p}$, $\mathbf{e}_{p+1}$,$\mathbf{e}_{p+2}$ and $\mathbf{E}$ such that

+where, given any $\delta>0$ small enough, the function $\mathbf{E}$ is uniformly bounded for any $h\in[0,h_0]$ and any $t^*\in [t_0+\delta,t_{\text{final}}]$.
+(Clearly, for fixed $t^*$, we can choose $\delta$ such that $t^*\in[t_0+\delta,t_{\text{final}}]$.)
+The linear combinations in the definition of the sequences \eqref{egyszeresRE}--\eqref{haromszorosRE} have been set up such that the first, first two, and the first three terms, respectively, on the right-hand side of \eqref{globerror} are eliminated.
+More precisely, to construct the coefficients of $\eqref{ketszeresRE}$, for example, one considers the expression